Capitol View Manor: Decline

-During the mid-20th century, Interstate 75-85 cut through the land to the east of the neighborhood, separating Capitol View Manor to what is now known as High Pointe Estates, cutting Manford Road in two pieces, and destroying the intersection of Hillside and Deckner in the southeast corner of the neighborhood.
+During the mid-20th century, Interstate 75-85 cut through the land to the east of the neighborhood, separating Capitol View Manor from what is now known as High Pointe Estates, cutting Manford Road in two, and destroying the intersection of Hillside and Deckner in the southeast corner of the neighborhood.
 In this timeframe, "white flight" occurred in the neighborhood.
-Few stayed, and the neighborhood fell into decline.
+Few white people stayed, and the neighborhood fell into decline.

 Renewal

-In the late 1990s Stewart Avenue was renamed Metropolitan Parkway so the street would not be referred to as a red-light district.
+In the late 1990s, Stewart Avenue was renamed Metropolitan Parkway so the street would not be referred to as a red-light district.
 Since then, many efforts have been made to revitalize the area: more retail has come to the area, the Beltline Tax Allocation District has helped improve the area, and investors have renovated many damaged homes so property values and demand are rising again.
-The Pittsburgh Yards project located across the Southside Beltline trail from CVM also promises to be an economic catalyst for the area bringing new jobs, opportunities for small businesses, community engagement, and green space.
+The Pittsburgh Yards project located across the Southside Beltline trail from CVM also promises to be an economic catalyst for the area, bringing new jobs, opportunities for small businesses, community engagement, and green space.

 Housing

 Most of the homes in Capitol View Manor were built between the early 1920s and the mid-1940s.
-Earlier home styles include Bungalows, Victorians, Cape Cods, and Colonials.
+Earlier home styles include bungalows, Victorians, Cape Cods, and Colonials.
 Most of the later homes were ranches.
 Capitol View Manor was originally developed by the same developer of the Morningside and Virginia Highland neighborhood.
 The rolling streets are a calming contrast to the street-car grid neighborhoods neighboring CVM.
-As of 2023, homes in the neighborhood are some of the most affordable within the city limits for their location, uniqueness and quality; they range from $300,000 - $650,000.
+As of 2023, homes in the neighborhood were some of the most affordable within the city limits for their location, uniqueness and quality; they ranged from $300,000 to $650,000.